to LOOM knit

 Finished hat with brim: 7" to 8" tall

-Adult Loom - Yellow 41 pegs - really large heads or use to make blankets by going back and forth instead of around loom
+Adult Loom - Yellow 41 pegs - large heads or use to make blankets by going back and forth instead of around loom

 Brim make 5" then fold up